lf-lang/lingua-franca/README.md

  * A7 TR delay
  * A8 send to output port with delay delta/deadline t+delta (i.e., actually received at t+delta' where delta' >= delta)

+## Questions

+ * Example applications?
+   * Real-time audio, time sensitive peripherals, control loop
+ * What concurrency model do we have?
+One or more threads per actor?
+   * Single thread per actor solve the Rust ownership issue
+ * What is the semantics of the delay operation?
+   * Maybe like a yield in a coroutine?

 ## Prototype Implementation

 We would like to provide a prototype implementation on FlexPRET and Patmos,